rjjfox/rjjfox.github.io/_posts/2019-07-24-learning-new-vs-applying-learnt.md

 This is largely because something like a Kaggle competition can seem like quite a daunting prospect compared to the satisfying feeling of watching videos which somehow feels like accomplishing something.
 I have recently started using [Codewars](www.codewars.com), which I'm thoroughly enjoying and this is where I really feel I am learning the things I've already supposedly learnt through books such as 'Automate the Boring Stuff'.
 Codewars is a dojo themed code challenge website, where you are given problems of increasing difficulty as you climb ranks.
 You're given real problems that and are encouraged to refactor your code and follow best practices.

-Being on a website such as Codewars or Kaggle does one or two things for me: it either highlights how much I've actually learnt on the various online courses or books I've started and often not finished or it highlights how much I have not learnt.
-That feeling of understanding I felt when I went through the lesson on splitting and joining strings goes out the window when I realise I have no idea how to actually apply it.
+Being on a website such as Codewars or Kaggle does one or two things for me: it either highlights how much I've actually learnt on the various online courses or books I've started or it highlights how much I have not learnt.
+That feeling of understanding I felt when I went through the lesson on dataframe index manipulation goes out the window when I realise I have no idea how to actually apply it.
 Therefore it's my intention to stop shying away from this and really start focusing on the application.

 ## Practical application websites